Kitchen Cabinet Doors FAQ

 What about toe kicks, fillers and light valance?

-We sell toe kicks, fillers and light valance trim in standard lengths of 95” and a standard height of 5”.
-These can be cut to size and installed on top of your existing toe kicks either using an adhesive or a pin nailer in an inconspicuous spot.
+We sell toe kicks, filler, trim, and decorative molding (as light valence or cabinet topper) which are available in standard sizes.
+These can be cut to size and installed on top of your existing toe kicks using an adhesive or a pin nailer in an inconspicuous spot.
 Light valance can be cut to size and installed under your cabinets for a finished look and/or to hide under cabinet lighting.
-Or they can be installed at the top of your cabinet as a filler.
-So handy!
+Or they can be installed at the top of your cabinet as a filler or minimalist crown molding.

 How can I be sure the color I pick online will look good?

-We know that color is important in achieving your dream kitchen, which is why our designers selected colors from the industry leader, Sherwin Williams.
+We know that color is important in achieving your dream kitchen, which is why we’ve selected colors from industry leader, Sherwin Williams.
 Each of our colors has been selected to be on-trend, decor friendly, and stylish for your kitchen cabinet doors.
-Order a sample kit today or pick up paint swatches at your local Sherwin Williams.
+We suggest ordering a sample kit or picking up paint swatches at your local Sherwin Williams to test the color in your space and light, and against countertops, flooring or backsplash.
+We use a Satin Sheen for all of our paint colors.

 Do you supply appliance panels?

 We do!
 We make custom panels that match your door style for panel-ready appliances.
 These are custom sized per your manufacturer’s specifications.
-Panel ready appliances can be: fridge, freezer, dishwasher, wine fridge, ice maker, beverage fridge and more!
+Panel ready appliances can include: refrigerator, freezer, dishwasher, wine fridge, ice maker, beverage fridge and more!

 How do I measure a face framed kitchen?